Ada-Developers-Academy/core-unit-3/web-browsers/browsers-and-dev-tools.md

 - The paragraphs of story before the recipe
 - The list of ingredients
-- The directions and steps to talk
+- The directions and steps to take
 - All images and photos related to the recipe
 - Navigational links
 - The logo of the recipe website and a link to go home